giuseppe99barchetta/SuggestArr/README.md

 - `MAX_SIMILAR_MOVIE`: (Optional) The maximum number of similar movies to download.
 Default is 3, with a max limit of 20.
 - `MAX_SIMILAR_TV`: (Optional) The maximum number of similar TV shows to download.
 Default is 2, with a max limit of 20.
 - `CRON_TIMES`: (Optional) Your preferred cron schedule otherwise it runs at midnight.
+- `JELLYSEER_USER`: (Optional) Your preferred user to make Movie or TV Show request to Jellyseer.
+Otherwise it use the admin profile.

 ## Docker Usage